jogrue/popdictR/README.md

 Unfortunately, I am not working in academia anymore and do not really have time to support or continue developing this package.
-These are some of the things that could be futher improved:
+These are some of the things that could be further improved:

 * More thorough testing
 * Better documentation